 Dracula, between reality and legend

 Known in the past as Dracula, Vlad was a famously cruel prince in medieval times.
-As his nickname suggested, he used to brutally punish his enemies and corrupt noblemen by impaling them.
-Even though he was considered a monster by foreigners because of his cruelty, back in Wallachia where he ruled, he was considered a hero fighting for his people and taking care of the poor.
+As his nickname suggested, he used to punish his enemies and corrupt noblemen by impaling them brutally.
+However, even though he was considered a monster by foreigners because of his cruelty, back in Wallachia, where he ruled, he was considered a hero fighting for his people and taking care of the poor.

 Vlad Tepes was born in Sighisoara, Transylvania, son of Vlad II, known as Vlad Dracul.
-He spent his tumultuous teenage years as a political hostage in the Ottoman Empire along with his brother Radu the Handsome to ensure that their father, ruler of Wallachia, remained loyal to the Ottomans during their war with Hungary.
+He spent his tumultuous teenage years as a political hostage in the Ottoman Empire and his brother Radu the Handsome to ensure that their father, ruler of Wallachia, remained loyal to the Ottomans during their war in Hungary.
 During these years, both young Vlad and Radu received a good education, most of all in the art of warfare.
-Despite this, Vlad didn’t enjoy being held prisoner and when he eventually became the ruler of Wallachia in 1448, he focused his energy on obtaining independence for his country and fighting against the Ottomans.
+Despite this, Vlad didn’t enjoy being held prisoner.
+When he eventually became the ruler of Wallachia in 1448, he focused his energy on obtaining independence for his country and fighting against the Ottomans.

-Another interesting personality is Elizabeth Bathory who after Vlad the Impaler, is perhaps the most famous vampire in history.
+Another interesting personality is Elizabeth Bathory, who is perhaps the most famous vampire in history after Vlad the Impaler.
 Nevertheless, if Vlad wasn’t really a blood-sucking vampire, Elizabeth Bathory may have actually bathed in blood.
 She was a Hungarian countess in the 16th century who found joy in torturing peasants.
 Rumors that Elizabeth was a vampire began when it was alleged that she bathed in the blood of young maidens.
 It’s reported that she began doing this to reduce the effects of aging.
-In the end, Bathory was walled-up alive inside her castle, with only enough space for her to get air and food until she died years later.
+In the end, Bathory was walled up alive inside her castle, with only enough space for her to get air and food until she died years later.

 Which is the meaning of the name “Dracula”?

 In Transylvania, the dragon was not part of the local culture and was considered evil.
-In the Romanian language the word is is “dracul” and that is why Vlad II, member of the Order of the Dragons, was called Vlad Dracul, a name which was subsequently passed on to his son Vlad Dracula (Vlad the Impaler).
+In the Romanian language, the word is “Dracul,” which is why Vlad II, a member of the Order of the Dragons, was called Vlad Dracul, a name passed on to his son Vlad Dracula (Vlad the Impaler).

 Hopefully, we will soon boast a major theme park in Transylvania called Dracula Park as the tourism associations are currently trying to persuade the government to support its construction between Sighisoara and Brasov – we’ll let you know, don’t worry!

 Despite the many medieval aspects of vampires, we have to admit that vampires can be found not only in Transylvania but in almost all countries around the world.
-According to a local joke, if you want to see the “real” vampires of Romania, you need only visit The Palace of the Parliament, the second largest administrative building in the world.
+According to a local joke, if you want to see Romania's “real” vampires, you need only visit The Palace of the Parliament, the second-largest administrative building in the world.
 Just imagine how many there could be there!

 And when you visit Transylvania, never forget that: “Once again…welcome to my house.
 Come freely, go safely, and leave something of the happiness you bring.”
 (Bram Stoker, Count Dracula).